cockroachdb/docs/v2.1/create-security-certificates-custom-ca.md

 -------------|------------
 UI certificate and key | When you want to access the Admin UI for a secure cluster and avoid clicking through a warning message to get to the UI.
 Split-node certificate | When your organizational CA requires you to have separate certificates for when the node acts as a server and as a client.
-Split-CA certificates | When you have multiple CockroachDB clusters and need to restrict access to clients from accessing the other cluster
+Split-CA certificates | When you have multiple CockroachDB clusters and need to restrict access to clients from accessing the other cluster.

 ## Accessing the Admin UI for a secure cluster